 You can buy caulk made for certain surfaces and even in specific colors so take note of where you’ll be applying it.
 And try to pick a day when temps are at least in the 50’s.

 Preventing moisture from getting inside your home is one of the least expensive — and most important — of your fall maintenance jobs.

 Clogged rain gutters can cause multiple problems.
 If you’ve ever noticed rain flowing right down your windows or the side of the house, it’s probably because the gutter above it is clogged.
 Water will eventually seep into your siding or window frames, which can lead to expensive repairs.

 And if sitting water freezes it can expand, damaging your roof. it’s a good idea to check for and remove leaves, twigs, and mud.
 Make sure gutters aren’t sagging and trapping water.
 One way to test them is to run a hose into it and see if the water drains through to the downspout near the ground.

 Check to make sure your downspouts extend at least five feet away from your house to prevent foundation problems.
-If they don’t, you can buy downspout extensions for $10 to $20 each.
+If they don’t, you can buy a downspout extension for around $10.

 Eyeball Your Roof